How to differentiate accomplishment, leadership and teamwork stories

 teamwork is about MBA life

-If your interview asks for more than one example of your accomplishment, she might be skeptical that you are adding value to your organization.
+If your interviewer asks for more than one example of your accomplishment, she might be skeptical that you are adding value to your organization.

 By extension, she might also be unclear about how you can contribute to her MBA program.